Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ---
 Title: How to find an apartment in Berlin
 Short_title: How to find an apartment
-Description: This guide shows you how to find a place to live in Berlin.
-It explains everything from the apartment search to moving in.
+Description: This guide helps you find an apartment for rent in Berlin.
+It explains everything from the housing search to moving in.
 Date_created: 2017-09-20
 Related_reviews:
     reviews/find-a-flat-in-berlin/tal-gibbesch.md